kyma-project/kyma/docs/security/03-06-oauth2-server.md

 ## Register an OAuth2 client

 To interact with the Kyma OAuth2 server, you must register an OAuth2 client.
-Run:
+Run this command to create a custom resource that triggers the creation of a client:

 ```
 cat <<EOF | kubectl apply -f -
 apiVersion: hydra.ory.sh/v1alpha1
 kind: OAuth2Client
 metadata:
-  name: my-oauth2-client
+  name: {NAME_OF_CLIENT}
-  namespace: my-namespace
+  namespace: {CLIENT_NAMESPACE}
 spec:
   grantTypes:
     - "client_credentials"